Raed-Mughaus/DrawingView/README.md

 # RasmView
 RasmView is an Android drawing library; it provides a view that allows users to draw on top of a bitmap.

-WARNING 1: The library is new and needs testing.
-If you found a bug, please open an issue.

-WARNING 2: Some breaking changes might be introduced in the coming days.

 ## Demo
 [https://www.youtube.com/watch?v=8qYhwjleT_8](https://www.youtube.com/watch?v=8qYhwjleT_8)